-Fujifilm X-A3 versus Fujifilm X-T2
+Fujifilm X-A3 vs X-T2

-The Fujifilm X-A3 and the Fujifilm X-T2 are two digital cameras that were officially introduced, respectively, in August 2016 and July 2016.
+The Fujifilm X-A3 and the Fujifilm X-T2 are two digital cameras that were announced, respectively, in August 2016 and July 2016.
 Both the X-A3 and the X-T2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

-Body comparison: Fujifilm X-A3 vs Fujifilm X-T2
+Body comparison: Fujifilm X-A3 vs X-T2

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is considerably larger (56 percent) than the Fujifilm X-A3.
 Moreover, the X-T2 is substantially heavier (50 percent) than the X-A3.
 It is noteworthy in this context that the X-T2 is splash and dust-proof, while the X-A3 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Fujinon X Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.